janovehennig/memory-traces/README.md

 2. Open the project in cables.gl
 3. Connect to a LUKSO RPC endpoint
 4. Enter your Universal Profile address
-5. Generate and play your unique memory trace
+5. Generate and play your unique memory traces

 ## How It Works

-Memory Trace leverages the ERC725Y data structure to access LSP5ReceivedAssets from Universal Profiles.
+Memory traces leverages the ERC725Y data structure to access LSP5ReceivedAssets from Universal Profiles.
 Assets are retrieved in chronological order using Transfer events from the blockchain, then processed through a parameter mapping system that converts addresses into musical values.

 The core of the sonification process involves: